Franz Kafka: After-death biographies and critiques

 In 1937, The Trial was translated to English.
-There were 12 reviews in the United States, but the book was reviewed 20 times in other languages, including in France and Brazil.
-The reviews were mixed, with The New York Times reviewer stating that "it is beyond me" and other reviewers stating that Kafka was "one of the most extraordinary writers of our time".
+Twelve reviews appeared in the United States, but the novel was reviewed 20 times in other languages, including in France and Brazil.
+The reviews were mixed, with The New York Times reviewer stating that "it is beyond me" but another reviewer stating that Kafka was "one of the most extraordinary writers of our time".

 In the following year, Amerika was translated to English and generally well received by four English and two American reviewers.
 In the same year, Das Schloss was translated into French and received five reviews.

 In 1939, Kafka's work was reviewed in many countries, including in the periodicals The Southern Review, The Kenyon Review and Expressionism in German Life.
 In 1940, The Southern Review published a religious interpretation of The Trial.
 In 1941, eleven reviews and articles were published, including "a doctor's dissertation at the University of Zürich" by Herbert Tauber, entitled "Franz Kafka, eine Deutung seiner Werke".
 Other countries whose writers showed interest in Kafka's work were Peru, Cuba, and Brazil.

 In the first years of World War II, interest in Kafka's work diminished in the United States, with only two articles published.
 In 1943, four articles were published, with one that "criticized Kafka as a symbol of the social decadence which was responsible for the failure of the Weimar Republic".
 But in the following year, interest in his work increased again, with six articles published.
-As World War II drew to a close, interest in Kafka grew once again, with 16 articles appearing in various countries' periodicals, including Focus One, Quarterly Review of Literature, and Les Cahiers du Sud, as well as in the book Freudism and the Literary Mind.
-Many intellectuals grew interested on Kafka's work, with articles by Parker Tyler in Accent, Albert Camus in Hope and Absurdity, and Jean Wahl in Kierkegaard and Kafka tying his work to existentialism.
-In 1946, Kafka's work was popular, with 21 articles on it written that year.
+As World War II drew to a close, interest in Kafka grew once again, with 16 articles appearing in various countries' periodicals, including Focus One, Quarterly Review of Literature, and Les Cahiers du Sud.
+Freudianism and the Literary Mind, by Frederick J. Hoffman, which discussed Kafka, was published in 1945.
+Many intellectuals grew interested on Kafka's work, with articles by Parker Tyler in Accent, Albert Camus in "Hope and the Absurd in the Work of Franz Kafka" in The Myth of Sisyphus and Other Essays, and Jean Wahl in Kierkegaard and Kafka, tying his work to existentialism.
+In 1946, 21 articles were published on Kafka's work.